eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 ```

 Once recorded, we can `rr replay` this run as many times as we would like, and it is always exactly the same.
 The recording allows us also to do reverse execution, since
-the debugger has a history it traverse forward and backward.
+the debugger has a history it can traverse forward and backward.
 On my system, this looks like this:
 ```
 $ rr replay
 GNU gdb (Ubuntu 9.2-0ubuntu1~20.04.2) 9.2